wbin01/file_url/README.md

 ## file_url

-A `struct` in Rust to slice url files.
+A `struct` in Rust to slice url files

 ```rust
 use file_url::FileUrl;